 Interns evaluate their own performances each week, through their daily journal entries, weekly log sheets, and the Professional Work Samples.
 Interns will also be evaluated by the university supervisor (who will observe the intern a minimum of four times) and the cooperating teacher.
 All abilities cited in objectives must be demonstrated in order to pass.

-Each intern will complete the following during the internship experience (see attached for more specific details)
+Each intern will complete the following assignments during the internship experience: